ddiyteam/webapitemplate_netcore/Readme.md

  ###  WebAPI template with JWT token auth, DB connection, Health checks and HTTP client proxy examples.

 ```
-This branch for .Net Core 3.0 template.
-To use older .Net Core 2.2 swith to release/netcore2.2 branch.
+This branch is for .Net Core 3.1 template.
+To use older .Net Core 2.2 template switch to release/netcore2.2 branch.
 ```

 Projects template description